fossabot/IglooBering/README.md

 - click create database and follow the guided procedure - choose PostgreSQL as engine - if you host the server outside of AWS se the public accessibility to Yes
 - at the end of the guided project go to the db instance
 - wait for the database to be available (you see the status in the top summary)
-- add in the env variable the DATABASE_URL formatted like this: `postgres://username:password@endpoint:port/database` (you find the endpoint in the connectivity tab)
+- add in the env variable the CONNECTION_STRING formatted like this: `postgres://username:password@endpoint:port/database` (you find the endpoint in the connectivity tab)

 ##### Setup the database structure